 - A Kanjivaram silk saree takes about a week to finish, while a Maheswari takes about 3 days.

 - A Banarasi saree takes about 4 days, with some sarees extending to 6 months, depending on the intricacy of the pattern!
 Three people work together to weave one Banarasi saree.

 - Kanchipuram in Tamil Nadu, which is famous for the Kanjivaram silk sarees, has more than 20,000 looms and produces more than 5 lakh sarees a year.
 Three to four weavers work in each loom.
 Some handloom varieties require at least 6 workers for a single saree.

-- The warp frame used to weave this fabric has about 60 holes.
+- The warping frame used to weave this fabric has about 60 holes.
 There are 240 threads in the warp and 250 to 3000 threads in the weft.
 This is how complex and mathematical the weaving process is!

-- In addition, to this there is a tremendous physical effort involved in weaving a Kanjivaram saree.
-There are 10,000 single ply silk threads in the warp.
+- In addition to this, there is a tremendous physical effort involved in weaving a Kanjivaram saree.
+There are 10,000 single-ply silk threads in the warp.
 The average number of wefts per inch is 70 and 17,920 in a saree.
 This means a weaver uses his legs 17,920 times to weave 1 saree!

 - As per Geographical Indication (GI) label, a Kanjivaram saree should have 57% silver and 0.6% gold in the Zari.
 Thus, an authentic Kanjivaram with pure silk and pure zari can cost anywhere between Rs.
 7,000 and Rs.2,00,000.

 - The width of a regular saree is 45 inches but a Kanjivaram silk saree is around 48 inches.
 A typical Kanjivaram saree weighs between 500 grams and 1 kg.
 It was initially a nine-yard weave but over the years the more practical six-yard has become popular.